 Interested in becoming a preceptor?

-If you are interested in becoming a preceptor for our program,
+If you are interested in becoming a preceptor for our program, fill out our

 IPPE and APPE Manual

 The IPPE Preceptor Manual

 are intended to provide preceptors with the tools needed to understand and successfully precept students in The University of Findlay's College of Pharmacy.
 The manuals contain a description of our program, program policies (including dress code, absence/tardiness, and harassment policies among others), information on student requirements, and additional preceptor resources.

 The College of Pharmacy offers a free subscription to the Pharmacist Letter Preceptor Training and Resource program to all Findlay preceptors.
 Subscription in this program allows preceptors to access preceptor-specific continuing education (home-study courses and live webinar), sample examples of activities, assignments and schedules, grading and evaluation tools, and access to Pharmacist Letter Journal Club (which provides article ideas for journal clubs as well as critiques of those articles).

 Current preceptors are highly encouraged to take advantage of the Pharmacist Letter Preceptor Training program.

 RxPreceptor is an online software system used by The University of Findlay College of Pharmacy to track and facilitate the experiential education program.
 RxPreceptor is used to: view student schedules, confirm student hours, confirm successful completion of student competency checklists, evaluate student’s professional development, review student evaluations of you, track student absences, tardiness, or report incidents to the Office of Experiential Education, and track preceptor training.Click here